Man with a Plan (TV series)

 Man with a Plan is an American television sitcom created by Jackie and Jeff Filgo and starring Matt LeBlanc, who also served as an executive producer.
 The series ran on CBS from October 24, 2016, to June 11, 2020, airing for 69 episodes over 4 seasons.
-The series was a staple on CBS' Monday night comedy lineup for its first three seasons, before being moved to Thursday nights for the fourth and final season.
+The series was a staple on CBS's Monday night comedy lineup for its first three seasons, before being moved to Thursday nights for the fourth and final season.

 LeBlanc stars as Adam Burns, a contractor raising three children (Grace Kaufman, Matthew McCann, Hala Finley) in suburban Pittsburgh with his wife Andi (Liza Snyder), who decides to go back to work as a medical lab technician in the pilot.
 Kevin Nealon and Matt Cook co-starred through all four seasons as Adam's brother and friend, respectively.
 Stacy Keach and Kali Rocha recurred as Adam's father and sister-in-law, respectively, and were upgraded to regular cast members in later seasons.

 In May 2020, the series was canceled after four seasons.

 Summary

 When his wife Andi returns to work, old-school father Adam Burns takes on more of the responsibilities of parenting his three rambunctious children (Kate, Teddy and Emme).
-Adam must learn to balance this challenge with running a contracting business with his brother Don, while at the same time dealing with his overbearing father Joe.
+Adam must learn to balance this challenge with running a contracting business with his elder brother Don, while at the same time dealing with his overbearing father Joe.
 The series is set in suburban Pittsburgh.